 1000 Landscapes has four pillars of action:

-- Capacity Building.
+Capacity Enhancement.
 Develop and deliver curricula to support the formation of Landscape Partnerships (LPs), the training of LP leadership, and the necessary skills to pursue Integrated Landscape Management.

-- Knowledge Sharing and Collective Action.
-Create a Global Action Network to enhance communication and alliances between landscape leaders, helping to influence policy at all levels and share best practices.
+Knowledge Sharing and Collective Action.
+Create a Global Hub to enhance communication and alliances between landscape leaders, helping to influence policy at all levels and share best practices.

-- Software Support.
-Terraso provides software applications and services which support both the leadership of landscape partnerships while performing ILM, and access to the capacity building, financing systems and networking of 1000 Landscapes’ broader work.
+Software Support.
+Terraso provides software applications and services which support both the leadership of landscape partnerships while performing ILM, and access to the capacity enhancement, financing systems and networking of 1000 Landscapes’ broader work.

 The core partners are: EcoAgriculture Partners, Rainforest Alliance, Commonland, Conservation International, Landscape Finance Lab, United Nations Development Programme, and Tech Matters.
 These organizations are supported by more than 20 additional partner organizations sharing technical and finance expertise.
 Individuals and organizations working directly in the communities we serve are critical design partners in guiding our work.
 1000 Landscapes’ network of collaborators will expand over time.